International Car Shipping Cost Calculator for Quick, Easy Quotes

 How Much Does It Move?

-There are two main methods, and they do affect the expenditure.
+There are two main methods, and they affect expenditure.
 The first is the ocean method, and the most common is “RORO”, which stands for roll on, roll off.
 Essentially, the automobile is driven onto a ship, where it is then secured and driven off upon arrival.
 The other method is hauling in a large container (also aboard a boat).
 It is generally cheaper and allows for different items to be delivered along with it.
 A third option, air freight, is a premium service that charges two to four times more than standard methods.

 Here are some estimates from the cost calculator for charges to different countries from the U.S. Remember, these are only ballpark figures: they assume the cheapest method from a port to a destination port and do not include the price of domestic or overland delivery or the import fees of specific countries.